 The Republican River rises on the high plains of eastern Colorado and forms two tributaries, called the North and South forks.

 The northern fork flows east, entering Nebraska in Dundy County.
 The southern branch flows in a northeasterly direction from Kit Carson and Yuma Counties of Colorado, through Nebraska and enters Kansas in Cheyenne County, then flows northeasterly and leaves Kansas at a point south of the village of Benkelman, Nebraska.
 Near this point, it mingles its waters with the north branch and forms the Republican River joining at Benkelman, Nebraska.

-Through the years, the river has been subject to much flooding including a major flood on July 9, 1902, when it broke a dam near Concordia, Kansas, and re-routed the river by ¼ mile.
-In June 1935 a worse flood occurred, referred to as “Nebraska’s Deadliest Flood.”
-On May 31st and June 1st, a large storm resulted in nine inches of rainfall causing the Frenchman, Red Willow, Medicine, Deer, Muddy, and Turkey Creeks to reach their flood peaks at the same time as the crest passed on the Republican River.
+The river has been subject to much flooding through the years, including a significant flood on July 9, 1902, when it broke a dam near Concordia, Kansas, and re-routed the river by ¼ mile.
+In June 1935, a worse flood occurred, referred to as “Nebraska’s Deadliest Flood.”
+On May 31 and June 1, a large storm resulted in nine inches of rainfall, causing the Frenchman, Red Willow, Medicine, Deer, Muddy, and Turkey Creeks to reach their flood peaks simultaneously as the crest passed on the Republican River.
 According to reports of the time, the roar of the water could be heard coming down the Republican Valley five miles away.
 The water was said to have been 20 feet deep in some places, and the discharge was 280,000 cubic feet/second — more than 320 times the normal flow today.
-Before the water receded 113 Estimates show 113 people at estimates of up to 40,000 head of cattle were killed.
-The flood resulted in 341 miles of highway and 307 bridges being destroyed and almost 75,000 acres of farmland were covered in water.
+Before the water receded, 113 Estimates show 113 people at estimates of up to 40,000 head of cattle were killed.
+The flood resulted in 341 miles of highway and 307 bridges being destroyed, and almost 75,000 acres of farmland were covered in water.